dgigalo/linux-sysadmin-interview-questions/README.md

 * What is puppet/chef/ansible used for?
 * What is Nagios/Zenoss/NewRelic used for?
 * What is Jenkins/TeamCity/GoCI used for?
-* What is the difference between Containers and VMs?

 * What is a virtual IP address?
 What is a cluster?
 * How do you print all strings of printable characters present in a file?
 * How do you find shared library dependencies?